patternhelloworld/docker-blue-green-runner/README.md

 # Docker-Blue-Green-Runner

-> Zero-downtime Nginx Blue-Green deployment on a service layer with Consul
+> Zero-downtime Docker-Compose Blue-Green deployment on a service layer with Consul & Registrator

 To deploy web projects must be [simple](https://github.com/Andrew-Kang-G/docker-blue-green-runner).